taosdata/TDengine/docs/en/30-enterprise/01-cluster.md

 ### Results

 - All data files on the vnodes in the vgroups associated with the specified database are scanned and compressed.
+- All data files on the vnodes in the specified vgroups in the specified database are scanned and compressed.
+If `db_name` is not specified, the current database is used by default.
 - Deleted data and data from deleted tables is completely removed.
 - STT files are combined.
 - You can use the `START WITH` keyword to specify a start time for the `COMPACT` command.